 Straw.
 It takes too long to break down and makes harvesting the finished compost difficult.

 Shiny, magazine paper, or colourful flyers.
-They have too many chemicals and plastics in them to be added to your compost.
-Some things may harm the organisms in the bin, others just will not be broken down and then end up in your soils.
+Too many chemicals and plastics in them to be added to your compost.
+Some things may harm the organisms in the bin, others will not be broken down and then end up in your soils.

 If you can get a bit of active worm compost from a friends bin, that would be ideal to start your bin.